Audit: Unemployment fraud likely higher than $647 million

 Some other key findings from the state audits released Tuesday:

 - The auditor’s office said there were three types of schemes in the overall fraud, with the largest portion attributed to outside criminal groups that stole personal information.
 Other cases involved people using their own identities to claim benefits they were not eligible for.
-Potential misappropriation by employees of the ESD are being investigated, and a report on that will be released when that investigation is complete, the audit said.
+Potential misappropriation by employees of the department are being investigated, and a report on that will be released when that investigation is complete, the audit said.

-- Until the imposter fraud became evident in mid-May, software tools ESD used to identify suspicious claims did not run until the day after the agency made payments on many of those claims.
+- Until the imposter fraud became evident in mid-May, software tools the department used to identify suspicious claims did not run until the day after the agency made payments on many of those claims.

-- Since late fall of 2020, ESD’s call center has only been able to handle a small share of the calls from people seeking answers on their claims.
+- Since late fall of 2020, the department’s call center has only been able to handle a small share of the calls from people seeking answers on their claims.
 This is a concern with another wave of claims expected following additional federal COVID-19 relief funds.

 - Between April and October 2020, the average unemployment claim was resolved and paid within 22 days.
 However, 13% took longer than 49 days, and 8% took longer than 70 days.

-The first audit released in December found that changes in ESD’s internal controls made the program more vulnerable to fraud, including the elimination of the “waiting week,” which is the time ESD typically would use to verify eligibility for benefits.
+The first audit released in December found that changes in the department’s internal controls made the program more vulnerable to fraud, including the elimination of the “waiting week,” which is the time the department typically would use to verify eligibility for benefits.
 As a result, benefits were paid before eligibility was verified.

-The auditor’s office reports noted that ESD has taken steps to restructure and expand its fraud program as well as hire more staff to address customer service concerns.
+The auditor’s office reports noted that the department has taken steps to restructure and expand its fraud program as well as hire more staff to address customer service concerns.

-“No single narrative can capture the complexity of what happened over the past year, and yet with the benefit of hindsight the Department and its partners may continue to learn and adapt to this new reality,” ESD officials wrote in their response to the report.
+“No single narrative can capture the complexity of what happened over the past year, and yet with the benefit of hindsight the Department and its partners may continue to learn and adapt to this new reality,” department officials wrote in their response to the report.

 _